 Door trim and baseboards

-I moved on next to the trim and baseboards, again using primer and paint I already had on the shelf.
+I moved on to the trim and baseboards next, again using primer and paint I already had on the shelf.
 I like to paint them before painting the walls because I prefer not to waste time taping off a room and I find it easier to paint a crisp line between trim and wall when I paint the wall second.
 I usually have a small amount of touching up to do on the trim after finishing the wall, but overall it’s a quicker method for me.

 In this photo, the difference between the original color and the untinted white semigloss paint I use for doors and trim throughout the house is apparent.
+In case you need help – the door frame has been painted and the door itself has not!

-Until I painted the doors late in the week, they had no knobs.
+Until I painted the doors late in the week, they had no knobs for a while.
 I sprayed the knobs last week when I sprayed the vanity hardware, so they were ready, but I waited until I painted the doors so I didn’t waste time and effort putting them on just to take them right back off.
 While we lived without doorknobs for over a week, a paint can functioned as a lock to prevent two little puppies from pushing the door open, and a wadded up toilet paper wrapper filled the hole left behind by the knob to create privacy:

 We have fourteen interior doors.
 That means fourteen doorknobs and fourteen sets of hinges – and 28 sides of doors to paint.
 Updating all of those doorknobs and hinges could add up if we chose to replace them all.
 Instead, a few years ago I read up on spray painting doorknobs and hinges, and for the most part we’ve used this method to update them for the cost of a few cans of spray paint.